artsandiego/artsandiego/README.md

 Kumusta, I am Art, a Creative Front-End Web Developer, UI Designer, UX Practitioner and a former Independent Web Development and Design Consultant from the Philippines.

-Throughout my career as a Web Developer, I found myself instinctively providing digital solutions using creative approach which led me to choose a career in consultancy, but I'm also open for freelance projects, it would be fun to help turn your creative ideas into reality. ⚡
+Throughout my career as a Web Developer, I found myself instinctively providing digital solutions using creative approach which led me to choose a career in consultancy, but I'm also open to freelance projects, it would be fun to help turn your creative ideas into reality. ⚡

 ---